Skip to content

 Introducing Workflows

-We’re excited to introduce Workflows - automated AI processes that provide 24/7 monitoring and analysis for your DevOps operations.
+We’re excited to introduce Workflows - automated AI processes that provide 24/7 monitoring and analysis for your infrastructure operations.

 Workflows run on schedules you define (daily, weekly, monthly) or trigger automatically from external events like Sentry errors or deployments.
 Each workflow uses AI to analyze your systems, identify issues, and can start other workflows to fix problems.